mvexel/osmdiff/README.md

 I welcome your contributions in code, documentation and suggestions for enhancements.

+Active development happens on the `develop` branch.
+We use [CircleCI](https://app.circleci.com/pipelines/github/mvexel/osmdiff) to run automated builds.

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 If you find `osmdiff` useful, or you use it in commercial software, please consider sponsoring this project.